harman-khehara/Data-Analysis-of-Postsecondary-Graduates/README.md

 <p>The findings of this research project are presented on the following <a target="_blank" href="https://harman-khehara.github.io/">website</a>, all supplementary files, including python and R scripts can be found in <a href="https://github.com/harman-khehara/harman-khehara.github.io">this</a> repository.</p>

-<p>The aim of this research is to analyze the number of Canadian and internatioanl postsecondary graduates in the fields of natural conservation, engineering and, computational sciences to determine how the number of graduates meet the needs of growing climate and technological demand in the coming years.</p>
+<p>The aim of this research is to analyze the number of Canadian and international postsecondary graduates in the fields of natural conservation, engineering and, computational sciences to determine how the number of graduates meet the needs of growing climate and technological demand in the coming years.</p>

 <h2>Table of Contents</h2>
 <p><a href="#data">Data Analysis</a></p>